Rottweiler Dog Breed

 Rottweiler shedding and coat care

-Because of this, the Rottweiler has a thick double layer coat characteristic of working dog breeds.
+Because of this, the Rottweiler has a thick double-layer coat, characteristic of working dog breeds.

-Because the Rottweiler’s coat is so vital to protect the dog while “on the job,” Rotties do shed a lot year-round.
-Twice per year, they go through an event owners call the “coat blow.”
+Because the Rottweiler’s coat is so vital to protect the dog while “on the job,” Rotties do shed a lot year-round, twice per year, they go through an event owners call the “coat blow.”

 Rottweiler activity level and exercise needs

-Rottweilers do need to exercise and play for at least an hour or two daily, however, or they tend to put on weight.
+However, Rottweilers do need to exercise and play for at least an hour or two daily, or they tend to put on weight.
 Rotties are amazing canine athletes and tend to excel in canine agility, herding, carting/droving, nose work, obedience, and show competitions.

-Your canine veterinarian can tell you when your Rottweiler’s growth plates have closed and hardened and it is safe to enjoy long runs, walks, or hikes together.
+Your canine veterinarian can tell you when your Rottweiler’s growth plates have closed and hardened, and it is safe to enjoy long runs, walks, or hikes together.

 Rottweilers – good with kids and other pets?

-However, it is important to remember that Rottweilers can grow extremely large.
+However, it is essential to remember that Rottweilers can grow extremely large.
 Just having an enormous dog in the family around babies or very young children can come with some risks – for example, if your dog were to fall over on your child.

 Rottweiler health issues